Argyll and Bute moving on - weather 6/7 October

 Business Support

-We want to do what we can to support local businesses adversely affected by the recent extreme weather.
+We want to do what we can to support local businesses affected by the extreme weather.
 As well as prioritising work to restore routes as quickly as possible, the council is continuing to look at what support is available for businesses, as unfortunately the council itself is not in a position to provide financial assistance.

-As an example, we have triggered the Scottish Government’s Bellwin Scheme to help with the infrastructure costs that we are dealing with.
-As part of that we have enquired about whether support for communities is available through that scheme.
+As an example, we triggered the Scottish Government’s Bellwin Scheme to help with the infrastructure costs that we are dealing with.
+As part of that we enquired about whether support for communities is available through that scheme.
 Unfortunately, the Scheme does not allow for that.

 If we identify routes for financial support for businesses we will of course share information about them through our business network, website and social media channels.